Artificial Intelligence and Architects: Allies or Rivals?

 Transformation of the job market: Some junior tasks may be automated.
 This may alter internal learning dynamics within firms.
 However, new specializations are also emerging.

-The true future belongs to those who know how to combine creativity, professional judgment, and technology.
-AI can generate thousands of alternatives, accelerate processes, and analyze complex data, but only the architect can decide which ones make sense and which ones add real value to the project.
+The real future belongs to those who know how to combine creativity, professional judgment, and technology.
+AI can generate thousands of alternatives, speed up processes, and analyze complex data—but only the architect can decide which options make sense and which truly add value to the project.